How to Create a Project Communication Plan

 5 Steps for Preparing a Project Communication Plan

-Creating a communication plan typically takes place during the planning phase of your project.
+Creating a communication plan in project management takes place during the planning phase of your project.

 1. Outline the objectives

-The first step is to decide your objectives for the plan, and what you want to achieve through effective communication.
+The first step is to decide your project objectives and what you want to achieve through effective communication.

 This can include:

-It’s important to link your objectives with the goals and deliverables of the project to increase alignment.
+It’s important to link your objectives with the project goals and deliverables to increase alignment.

 2. Define the audience

-Next, create a list of who needs to receive project information.
+Next, create a list of those who need to receive project information.

 Typically, you should involve: